dib-lab/2020-paper-sourmash-gather/manuscript.md

-a greedy min-set-cov approximation algorithm on top of FracMinHash, we provide an approach that readily scales to 700,000 genomes on current hardware (performance in appendix).
+a greedy min-set-cov approximation algorithm on top of FracMinHash, we provide an approach that readily scales to 700,000 genomes on current hardware (performance in
+appendix: CTB).
 We show that in practice this procedure reduces the number of genomes under consideration to $\approx 100$ for several mock and real metagenomes.